How to Budget for Both Splurging and Savings

-You’ve been so good about saving your money and sticking to your budget.
-Maybe so much so that it’s been years since you’ve needed relief from credit card debt or help from a title loan.
+You’ve been so good about saving your money and sticking to your budget - maybe so much so that it’s been years since you’ve needed relief from credit card debt or help from a payday loan.
 How about a break?
 We could all use a holiday from our hard work every now and then.

 There’s a balance to be found here.
 Splurging, like anything else in life, can be good for you or it can be very bad.
 It’s all in how you go about it.
-So, if you’re thinking about treating yourself to a break from your budget, here’s some things to think about first:
+So, if you’re thinking about treating yourself to a break from your budget, here are some things to think about first!

 Why not use points from your credit cards to splurge?
 Most credit cards have a reward program you can take advantage of for those times you want to treat yourself.
 Every time you’ve swiped your credit card in the past, you’ve probably accumulated points.